Newcomer OSS-Candidates: Characterizing Contributions of Novice Developers to GitHub: Introduction

 \section{Introduction}

-The success of Open Source Software (OSS) has always been the continuous influx of newcomers and their active involvement~\citep{park2009VISSOFT}.
-Recent studies have shown evidence that many contemporary projects are at risk of failure, with one of the reasons, i.e., inability to attract and retain newcomers~\citep{Fang2009JMIS,Valiev2018FSE}.
+The success of Open Source Software (OSS) has always been based on the continuous influx of newcomers and their active involvement~\citep{park2009VISSOFT}.
+Previous studies have shown evidence that many contemporary projects are at risk of failure, with one of the reasons being the inability to attract and retain newcomers~\citep{Fang2009JMIS,Valiev2018FSE}.
 For example,~\cite{Coelho2017FSE} proposed two strategies that include newcomers which aim to transfer the project to new maintainers and to accept new core developers.
-In another study,~\cite{Steinmacher2014} presented a model that analyzed the forces influential to newcomers being drawn or pushed away from a project.
+In another study,~\cite{Steinmacher2014} presented a model that analyzes the influential forces to newcomers being drawn or pushed away from a project.
+In contrast, the rise of social coding platforms has led to an explosion of potential developers.
+GitHub reported\footnote{Statistics from \url{https://octoverse.github.com} accessed January 2020} around 10 million-plus new users in 2020 and allows over 40 million developers to showcase their skills to the world's largest community (44 million upstream repositories).
+With this upsurge in user activity, However, the extent to which these developers activities result in a contribution to OSS projects is unknown.

-Most of the work revolve around newcomers onboarding OSS projects.
-Newcomers can be novice developers who are starting their career, or experienced developers from an industry who are new to OSS projects, or developers who migrated from other OSS projects.
-The term \textit{newcomer} has usually been used in a loose way in literature \cite{igor2014IST}.
-Inspired by incubation projects of OSS, we coin the term a \textit{newcomer candidate} as ``a novice developer that is a new user to the GitHub platform, with the intention to later onboard an OSS project''.

-Interestingly, GitHub reported around 10 million new users in 2019.\footnote{Statistics from \url{https://octoverse.github.com} accessed January 2020} With this upsurge in newcomer candidate activity, the extent to which these contributions assist OSS projects is unknown.
-In addition, GitHub\footnote{\url{https://github.com}} as a social coding platform allows over 40 million developers to showcase their skills to the world's largest community (44 million repositories).
-Although there is a complete body of work that have studied the barriers and struggles of newcomers, none have explored the contribution types of newcomer candidates.

-To fill this gap, our paper executes the research protocols of a registered report \citep{ifrazNC2020} to investigate the contributions of newcomer candidates.
-We received 177 newcomer candidates who are verified not having any experience of contributing to OSS projects.
-We formulate four research questions along with their motivations to guide our study: \begin{itemize} \item \textbf{\RqOneSen} \cite{Scacchi2002IEE} showed that newcomers are more likely to learn on their own.
-Our motivation of the first research question is to understand whether or not a newcomer candidate tends to collaborate with other users.
-Since GitHub is a social platform, we are not sure whether the newcomer candidates do social coding or learn on their own.
-Thus, we raise the following hypothesis to confirm our assumption: \textit{(H1) A newcomer candidate is more likely to practice social coding to GitHub.}

-\item\ \textbf{\RqTwoSen} We would like to investigate the typical activities engaged by newcomer candidates.
-Answering this research question will allow us to understand the nature of their initial contributions.
-Our hypothesis is \textit{(H2) A contribution to Github repository for a newcomer candidate is more likely to add new content.}